 Vegan Cheese Sauce with Nutritional Yeast

-The main way to flavour any type of vegan cheese sauce is with nutritional yeast.
+The main way to flavor any type of vegan cheese sauce is with nutritional yeast.
 Also known as “nooch”, nutritional yeast is a fantastic staple for a vegan kitchen.

-Nutritional yeast is packed with both flavour and, you guessed it, nutrition!
-This key ingredient really brings the cheese flavour to any vegan cheese sauce recipe.
+Nutritional yeast is packed with both flavor and, you guessed it, nutrition!
+This key ingredient really brings the cheese flavor to any vegan cheese sauce recipe.

 Vegan Cauliflower Cheese Sauce Recipe

 This vegan cheese sauce recipe uses two main vegetables: cauliflower and sweet potato.

 Many other vegan cheese sauce recipes call for potatoes and carrots.
 I’ve tried a few of these recipes, and while they are tasty, I personally prefer the flavors that cauliflower and sweet potato bring to the table.